tennaito/rsql-jpa/README.md

 RESTful Service Query Language (RSQL) is a language and a library designed for searching entries in RESTful services.

-This library provides convertor of [RSQL expression](https://github.com/jirutka/rsql-parser) to Hibernate’s [Criteria Query](http://docs.jboss.org/hibernate/core/3.5/reference/en/html/querycriteria.html) (object representation of HQL), which is converted to SQL query.
-RSQL was originally created for [KOSapi](https://kosapi.fit.cvut.cz) - RESTful web services for IS at the Czech Technical University in Prague.
+This library provides convertor of [RSQL expression](https://github.com/jirutka/rsql-parser) to Hibernate’s [Criteria Query](http://docs.jboss.org/hibernate/core/3.5/reference/en/html/querycriteria.html) (object representation of HQL), which is translated to SQL query.
+RSQL was originally created for [KOSapi](https://kosapi.feld.cvut.cz) - RESTful web services for IS at the Czech Technical University in Prague.

+Feel free to contribute!

 ## Overview

-RSQL-hibernate consists of four main parts - _RSQLHibernateFactory_, _RSQLCriteriaBuilder_, set of Criterion Builders and _Mapper_.
+RSQL-hibernate consists of five main parts - _RSQLHibernateFactory_, _RSQL2CriteriaConverter_, set of Criterion Builders, _ArgumentParser_ and _Mapper_.

-**RSQLHibernateFactory** is a factory for creating preconfigured instances of the _RSQLCriteriaBuilder_ for a particular entity class.
-This is mostly useful when you’re using some IoC container like Spring Framework and its XML configuration of beans.
+**RSQL2HibernateFactory** is a factory for creating preconfigured instances of the _RSQL2CriteriaConverter_.

-**RSQLCriteriaBuilder** is the main client interface that provides methods for creating Hibernate’s _DetachedCriteria_ from an input RSQL expression.
+**RSQL2CriteriaConverter** is the main client interface that provides methods for creating Hibernate’s _DetachedCriteria_ from an input RSQL expression, or appending to given _Criteria_ instance (i.e. combine static Criteria and user’s RSQL query).
 Firstly, the expression is parsed through the [RSQL-parser](https://github.com/jirutka/rsql-parser).
 The resulting tree is traversed, _Criterions_ for logical operators are created, and comparisons (constraints) are delegated to one of the Criterion Builders.
 Criterion Builders are arranged in the stack, which is searched for the builder that is able to handle the given comparison.
 You can simply add your custom builders.

 **Criterion Builders** are responsible for creating _Criterion_ from a given comparison.
-Here comes the juicy part: Before creating a Criterion, the Builder has to match a selector (typically a name of an XML element) with a particular entity’s property and convert an argument to the property type.
+Here comes the juicy part: Before creating a Criterion, the Builder has to match a selector (typically a name of an XML element) with a particular entity’s property and convert an argument to the property type (via given _ArgumentParser_).
 RSQL-hibernate provides four builders:

 * **DefaultCriterionBuilder** - Default implementation, simply creates _Criterion_ for a basic property (not association).
 * **IdentifierCriterionBuilder** - Creates _Criterion_ for a property representing an association, and an argument containing ID of the associated entity.
 * **NaturalIdCriterionBuilder** - Creates _Criterion_ for a property representing an association, and an argument containing _NaturalID_ of the associated entity.
-* **JoinsCriterionBuilder** - Handles association “dereference”.
+* **AssociationsCriterionBuilder** - Handles association “dereference”.
 That means you can specify constraints upon related entities by navigating associations using dot-notation.
 For example, we have entity Course with property _department_, which is _ManyToOne_ association, and entity Department with basic property _name_.
 Then we can use `department.name==KSI` to find all courses related to the department KSI.
-Builder implicitly creates JOIN for every associated entity.
+Builder implicitly creates JOIN (i.e. association alias) for every associated entity.
 You can also set upper limit of JOINs that can be generated.

 If you need a custom builder, simply extend _AbstractCriterionBuilder_ (or any of the previously mentioned) and override methods you want.

+**ArgumentParser** is used for parsing arguments from RSQL query according to a class type of the target entity’s property.
+When an argument cannot be parsed as a required type (i.e. is not in suitable format), then it throws an exception with useful information for user what’s wrong with his query.
+Provided _DefaultArgumentParser_ supports String, Integer, Long, Float, Boolean, Enum and Date.
+If neither one of them match, it tries to invoke valueOf(String s) method via reflection on the type’s class.
+If you need support for more types, simply implement your own _ArgumentParser_.

 **Mapper** translates a selector to entity’s property name.
 Translation is done before delegating to Criterion Builder or setting _orderBy_ property.
 Mapper is useful when you don’t have 1:1 names mapping between selectors and entity properties, i.e. identifier used in RSQL expression doesn’t exactly match name of the corresponding entity’s property.
 You can use provided _SimpleMapper_ with maps of names mapping per entity or implement your own special Mapper.
 For example, I have one that maps selectors of multilingual elements according to request’s Accept-Language.

 ## Usage

-Example of basic usage with only default _DefaultCriterionBuilder_ and without selectors remapping:
+Example of basic usage with only provided builders, default _ArgumentParser_ and without selectors remapping:

     // what we need from Hibernate
     SessionFactory sessionFactory;
     Session session;

-    // setup factory (should be done e.g. in Spring’s context) RSQLHibernateFactory factory = RSQLHibernateFactory.getInstance();
+    // setup factory
+    RSQL2HibernateFactory factory = RSQL2HibernateFactory.getInstance();
     factory.setSessionFactory(sessionFactory);

-    // get builder for a particular entity class RSQLCriteriaBuilder builder = factory.createBuilder(Course.class);
+    // create converter (may be done e.g. in Spring’s context) RSQL2CriteriaConverter converter = factory.createConverter();

-    // parse RSQL and create detached criteria DetachedCriteria detached = builder.parse("name==web*;credits>=5");
+    // parse RSQL and create detached criteria for specified entity class DetachedCriteria detached = converter.createCriteria("name==web*;credits>=5", Course.class);

     // connect it with current Hibernate Session Criteria criteria = detached.getExecutableCriteria(session);